waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current Quest: The Mt.
 Moon Fossil**
     - **Objective:** Find a way past the Rocket Grunt at Mt.
 Moon B2F (30,12) or the Hiker at 1F (6,7).
     - **Status:** Active.
-Current working assumption is that the solution is internal to Mt.
-Moon.
-Systematically testing hypotheses.
+Pivoting to external investigation after exhausting internal hypotheses.
 - **Stalled Quest: The Copycat's Gift**
     - **Objective:** Obtain a POKé DOLL and give it to COPYCAT.
     - **Status:** Stalled.
 All leads in Cerulean City exhausted.
 Suspect COPYCAT is not in a currently accessible area.